Kotlin/KEEP/proposals/stdlib/result.md

 as its result type, it means that this function can make a fine-grained decision on which failures are encapsulated and which failures are thrown up the call stack.

-If your code needs fine-grained exception handling policy, we'd recommend to design your code in such a way, that exceptions are not used at all for any kinds of locally-handled failures (see section on [style](#error-handling-style-and-exceptions) for example code with nullable types and sealed data classes).
+If your code needs fine-grained exception handling policy, we'd recommend designing your code in such a way, that exceptions are not used at all for any kinds of locally-handled failures (see section on [style](#error-handling-style-and-exceptions) for example code with nullable types and sealed data classes).
 In the context of this appendix, `parseURL` could return a nullable